Quick setup guide¶

 3. Setting up vendors¶

 RAI is vendor-agnostic.
-Use the configuration in config.toml
+Use the configuration in config.toml to set up your vendor

 of choice for RAI modules.
 Vendor choices for RAI and our recommendations are summarized in